-- 5. Draft Recommendation on Potentially Preventable Readmissions Methodology - 6.
-Draft Approval and Evaluation Template for Admission-Readmission Revenue (ARR) Arrangements - 7.
-Update on Status of a State-only Physician Loan Assistance Repayment Program - 8.
-Legal Report - 9.
-Hearing and Meeting Schedule as of October 25, 2010
+- 5. Draft Recommendation on Potentially Preventable Readmissions Methodology

+- a.)
+MHA PPR Presentation

+- 6. Final Recommendation on a Template for Review and Negotiation of an Admission-Readmission Revenue (ARR) Hospital Payment Constraint Program

+- 7. Legal Report

+- 8. Hearing and Meeting Schedule